redteamx/SocialSense/README.md

         if self.loader:
             if filepath is None:
                 filepath = self.session_file
-            # Save session using only the username.
+            # Save session using only the username (per Instaloader's API).
             self.loader.save_session_to_file(self.config.instagram_username)
             self._logger.info(
                 "Session saved",